atlas-runtime/applications/README.md

 # after you have connected to the PI
 # To get battery status
+# We query the battery server (API); bunble comes with the battery module
 bash ~/.get_battery.sh

 # Disable charging:
 echo "set_allow_charging false" | nc -q 0 127.0.0.1 8423
+# TODO little loop script for using battery (to show consumption)

 # Enter the atlas demo folder
 cd atlas-demo/atlas-client